efournie/novelan_data/README.md

 # Novelan data
 This is a python script reading the status of a Novelan heat pump using selenium.
-I used it to get the main information from my LA 16.1HV, not sure if it would work with other models.
+I use it to get the main information from my LA 16.1HV, not sure if it would work with other models.

-The control unit of the heat pump needs to be on the same local network as the computer running the script, its address is set using the '--ip_address' option.
+The control unit of the heat pump needs to be on the same local network as the computer running the script, its address is passed using the '--ip_address' option.

-With the default heat pump settings, the password is left blank so we only need to send return on the login screen.
+With the default heat pump control unit settings, the password is left blank so we only need to send return on the login screen.

-The status page is as far as I know only available in german.
+The status page is as far as I know only available in german but the script parses the contents and return values descriptions in english when called with the '--debug' flag.

 The heat pump temperatures will be written in CSV files in the location set by the '--output_dir' argument.
 Current values will also be stored in *.temp files.

+The current values can be used as input for OpenHab items.
+Example item files are provided, the URL pointing to the temperature files should be modified to match the target system.

 ## Requirements
 The script uses Selenium